emanuelosva/terapi-schedule/README.md

 git clone https://github.com/emanuelosva/terapi-schedule
 ```

-- Then build the docker image.
+- Build the docker image.

 First go to the .env.example file and rename as .env and fill the
 required config vars.
-The mongo DB_URL by default use: `mongodb://db:27017/terapischedule`
+The mongo DB_URL is by default for dev: `mongodb://db:27017/terapischedule`

 Run the following command to build the Docker image.